AlchlcDvl/TownOfUsReworked/README.md

 ## Agent
 ### **Alignment: Crew (Investigative)**

-The Agent gains more information when on Admin Table.
+The Agent gains more information when on Admin Table and on Vitals.
 On Admin Table, the Agent can see the colors of every person on the map.
+When on Vitals, the Agent is shown how long someone has been dead for.

 ### Game Options